agabor/docs/_includes/ios/users.md

 ### Additional Permissions

 Since Facebook SDK v4.0 - it is required to request **read** and **publish** permissions separately.
-With Parse SDK integration you can do that by logging in with read permissions first, and later, when the user wants to post to Facebook - linking a user with new set of publish permissions.
+With MSG SDK integration you can do that by logging in with read permissions first, and later, when the user wants to post to Facebook - linking a user with new set of publish permissions.
 This also works the other way around: logging in with publish permissions and linking with additional read permissions.

 <div class="language-toggle" markdown="1">
 ```objective_c